kataru-lang/unity-kataru-demo/README.md

 ![Screenshot 1](Screenshot1.png)
 ![Screenshot 2](Screenshot2.png)
 ## About
 Pretty big Unity starter project with Kataru submodule.
-Tested on 2021.1.9f1.
+Tested on 2020.3.31f1 (LTS).

 Topdown 2D but I imagine it's pretty easy to convert it to another style.